CrowdStrike/falconpy/README.md

 FalconPy also supports interaction with all CrowdStrike regions, custom connection and response timeouts, routing requests thru a list of proxies, and disabling SSL verification when required.

-> If the CrowdStrike APIs were rings of great power, that the Dark Lord Sauron gifted to the kings of Dwarves, Elves and Men, then CrowdStrike's FalconPy would be the One Ring.
+> If the CrowdStrike APIs were rings of great power, that the Dark Lord Sauron gifted to the kings of dwarves, elves and men, then CrowdStrike's FalconPy would be the One Ring.
 >
 > "...One SDK to rule them all, One SDK to find them, One SDK to bring them all and in the darkness bind them."